dippynark/cluster-api-provider-kubernetes/README.md

 EOF
 )

-# Check that the node pods are being created
-kubectl get pods

 # Retrieve kubeconfig
-until kubectl get secret example-kubeconfig 2>/dev/null; do sleep 1 done kubectl get secret example-kubeconfig -o jsonpath='{.data.value}' | base64 --decode > example-kubeconfig
+until kubectl get secret example-kubeconfig &>/dev/null; do sleep 1 done kubectl get secret example-kubeconfig -o jsonpath='{.data.value}' | base64 --decode > example-kubeconfig

+# Wait for controller pod to be running
+until kubectl get pod example-controller | grep Running &>/dev/null; do sleep 1 done

 # Port-forward and override kubeconfig values
 # Note: If the loadbalancer is reachable from your machine there is no need to do this
-kubectl port-forward service/example-lb 6443:$LOADBALANCER_PORT 2>&1 >/dev/null &
+kubectl port-forward service/example-lb 6443:$LOADBALANCER_PORT &>/dev/null &
 kubectl --kubeconfig example-kubeconfig config set-cluster example \
   --server=https://127.0.0.1:6443 --insecure-skip-tls-verify=true